ruandersMSFT/Compliance/compliance/assurance/assurance-exchange-online-data-deletion.md

 ms.custom: seo-marvel-apr2020
 ---

-# Exchange Online Data Deletion in Microsoft 365
+# Exchange Online data deletion in Microsoft 365

 Within Exchange Online, there are two kinds of deletions: soft deletions and hard deletions.
 This applies to both mailboxes and items within a mailbox.

 ## Soft-Deleted and Hard-Deleted Mailboxes

 A soft-deleted user mailbox is a mailbox that has been deleted using the Microsoft 365 admin center or the Remove-Mailbox cmdlet and has still been in the Azure Active Directory recycle bin for less than 30 days.
 A mailbox can become soft-deleted in any of the following ways:
 - The user mailbox's associated Azure Active Directory user account is soft-deleted (the user object is out of scope or in the recycle bin container).
 - The user mailbox's associated Azure Active Directory user account has been hard-deleted but the Exchange Online mailbox is under a litigation hold or eDiscovery hold.